benanthoney-97/dialogue-widget/llamaparse/June-24-Examiner-Report.md

 Weaker answers were often incomplete or communicated in a basic manner, often struggling with coherence or ordering of events in a manner that made sense to the reader.
 Markers have also commented upon the tendency towards overwriting by some candidates who crammed in complex words like 'pulchritudinous' or 'hubris' without discrimination and often to the detriment of meaning where it clouded the flow of the narrative.
 There were some very strong answers to this task and these were characterised by a sustained ability to engage the reader through the orchestration of a range of techniques, including rhetorical devices, structural and grammatical features and an extensive vocabulary that sees words and phrases used with subtlety and control.
 There is an example of just such a response below.

-  56
+Page 56

 ---

-Prison → Escape
+Student response in the box:  Prison → Escape

 **Write your answer to Section B here:**

-My name is Alejandro Rojas.
+Student response:  My name is Alejandro Rojas.
 3 years ago, my life changed took a swift turn after being framed for the ~~Mear~~ murder of an Iraqi government ~~of~~ member, one with connections that had more power than I could possibly fathom.
 I was ~~doing~~ hoping to start a fresh, exciting life after moving away from my beloved home ~~of Rentier~~ ~~at Dun~~ in the ~~mowtai~~ spectacular mountains of Mexico, so I decided to come to Chicago.
 Big mistake.

-57
+57 Page

 ---